MarcDrexler/3Commas.BulkEditor/README.md

 - Add multiple 3Commas Accounts
 - Bots
-  - View all of your DCA bots
+  - View all of your DCA and Grid bots
   - Filtering, sorting, etc
   - Stop All Bots
   - Bulk Edit